qericdev/golang-basic-projects/README.md

 Please note that these projects are meant for educational purposes and to help beginners learn the basics of Go.
 More projects will be added to this repository in the future.

+### 6. Palindrome Check
+`Request:` Write a function that checks if a given word or phrase is a palindrome (reads the same backwards as forwards, ignoring spaces, punctuation, and capitalization).

+The `palindromecheck` project is used to verify if the input string is a palindrome.
+A palindrome is a word, phrase, number, or other sequences of characters that reads the same forward and backward, ignoring spaces, punctuation, and capitalization.
+It's a common exercise to understand string manipulation and condition checking in any language.

 ## Support
 If you have any questions or need further assistance, please open an issue on this repository.